wpgp/top-down-tutorial/README.md

 you are comfortable with the process, it can also be applied to the much larger data set in `mastergrid_predict`.

-For this task we will need the `doParallel` R package ([Corporation & Weston 2020](#ref-microsoft2020doParallel)) so we will start by installing and loading that package.
+For this task we will need the `doParallel` R package
+\[@microsoft2020doParallel\] so we will start by installing and loading that package.

 ``` r
 install.packages('doParallel')